-Like other limes, the kaffir lime starts out green and then turns yellow if left on the tree to ripen.
-It may be used in either state.
-A kaffir lime may be stored at room temperature for a week and in the refrigerator for a month.
+Like other citrus, the rough lemon starts out green and then turns yellow if you leave it on the tree to ripen.
+You may use it in either state.
+A rough lemon is storable at room temperature for a week and in the refrigerator for a month.
 A rough lemon yields 3 to 4 tablespoons = 1.5 to 2 ounces of intensely flavored juice and has many seeds.
 In contrast, a typical supermarket lime yields 1 ounce of juice, and a lemon gives 1.5 ounces of juice.

 At Honokeana Cove, the west Maui property where our condominium resides, this odd-looking fruit drew my attention.
-Besides numerous flowers and banana trees, there is a large and productive kaffir lime tree on the grounds.
+Besides numerous flowers and banana trees, there is a large and productive rough lemon tree on the grounds.
 Furthermore, this winter the tree was abundant with fruit, piquing my curiosity.

 Others more knowledgeable were ahead of me in this area.
 Our groundskeeper Juanito, a Filipino, gladly takes some of the fruit home to his kitchen.
-Also, our daughter Dana Bell found that the kaffir lime makes a piquant and tasty margarita.
-And finally, Andrea Nguyen, a Californian who blogs about Asian culinary traditions, has a fascinating blog about making a do-it-yourself citrus vodka2 with this healthy food item.
+Also, our daughter Dana Bell found that the rough lemon makes a piquant and tasty margarita.
+And finally, Andrea Nguyen, a Californian who blogs about Asian culinary traditions, has a fascinating blog about making a do-it-yourself citrus vodka2 with another bumpy and healthy food item, the kaffir lime.

-Last month as I experimented with variations of the lemon drop martini, I passed under the kaffir lime tree and felt a (figurative) bonk on the head.
-In a flash I had the vision of creating an integrated version of that cocktail by using the kaffir lime in all three roles: citrus infusion, juice and garnish.
+Last month as I experimented with variations of the lemon drop martini, I passed under the rough lemon tree and felt a (figurative) bonk on the head.
+In a flash I had the vision of creating an integrated version of that cocktail by using the rough lemon in all three roles: citrus infusion, juice and garnish.

 It was the work of a moment to scale the hillside and harvest some low-lying fruit with kitchen shears.

-The infusion of kaffir lime into vodka turned out to be quite simple.
+The infusion of rough lemon into vodka turned out to be quite simple.
 A cheese grater converted the rind of one fruit to a pile of yellow and green shreds.